 Hover over a column and click the "trash can" icon to delete that column:

-To move field columns on the table view, click the header of the column you would like to move and drag it to either the left or right.
+To move field columns on the grid view, click the header of the column you would like to move and drag it to either the left or right.

 Tables and Connected Records

-When adding field columns, you can add columns from connected objects.
-In the Add Columns section of the table settings, fields from connected objects will be available in the “Connections” section.
-Here you can add columns to your table in the same way you would fields from the primary object.
+When incorporating field columns, you have the ability to include columns from connected tables as well.
+In the Add Columns section of the grid settings, you will find fields from connected tables in the “Connections” section.

 Notes & Troubleshooting

-- Adding a new field to your object will not automatically add this field to your table.
-You will need to manually add the field to your table columns for it to display.
+If you add a new field to your table, it will not be automatically added to your grid.
+You must manually add the field to your grid columns in order for it to be displayed.

-- Deleting a table will also delete all child pages connected to the table if the child page doesn’t connect to any other views.
+If you delete a grid, all child pages connected to the grid will also be deleted, unless the child page is connected to other views.

 How To Guides

-There are several How-To Guides that use table views to display records.
+Here are several guides that use grid views to display records:

-- Track customer orders in a table in an Orders App.
+Track customer orders in a grid in an Orders App.